Music of Malawi: Malawian hip-hop/rap

 Since 1994, rap has surged in Malawi from urban centers such as Blantyre and Lilongwe to rural areas as Nkhata Bay or Chitipa.
-Rap scenes in Malawi has been connected through nation-wide institutional networks of radio and newspapers.
+Rap scenes in Malawi has been connected through nationwide institutional networks of radio and newspapers.
 Hip Hop culture from the United States, South Africa, the United Kingdom and the Caribbean arrived through satellite television and video cassettes.

-Malawian urban music began with the group Real Elements, who brought to Malawi an urban American sound with chichewa lyrics.
-They were featured on channel O and performed in Malawi and opened in the UK for hip hop artists like Blak Twang.
+Real Elements,is the first Malawian music group to record Malawian urban music. who brought to Malawi an urban American sound with chichewa lyrics.
+They were featured on Channel O and performed in Malawi and opened in the UK for hip hop artists like Blak Twang.
 They inspired a new genre of Malawian music in the form of the urban hip-hop and rap music styles that was uniquely Malawian.

 Since the days of the Real Elements, the Malawian hip-hop genre has grown.
 This includes Young Kay, Third Eye a.k.a.
 Mandela Mwanza, Phyzix, Dominant 1, Incyt, Cyclone, A.B, The Basement, Pittie Boyz, The Daredevilz, Lomwe, the Legendary Barryone, Nthumwi Pixy, Biriwiri, Renegade & Pilgrim, Jay-T Pius Parsley as well as international stars like Tay Grin, Gwamba, South African based St Bosseratti.

-The hip hop scene in Malawi continues to evolve with new school artists like Gwamba and Marste.
-Home Grown African, Tsar Leo and Lxrry are some the different hip hop acts that are making news as part of the new school but with an international appeal to their music.
+The hip-hop scene in Malawi continues to evolve with new school artists like Gwamba and Martse.
+Home Grown African, Tsar Leo and Lxrry are some of the different hip-hop acts that are making news as part of the new school, but with an international appeal to their music.
 Rap and ragga competitions sponsored by private organizations are a common showcase for young performers.

-English is the most used language of Malawi rap music, including newspapers articles, discussions among youths, and radio broadcasts.
-However, for certain situations Chichewa is considered a most appropriate language.
+English is the most used language in Malawi rap music, including in newspaper articles, discussions among youths, and radio broadcasts.
+However, for certain situations, Chichewa is considered the most appropriate language.

 Malawian gospel music

 Gospel music is one of Malawi's most popular music forms.
 It became popular in the 1990s.
 Pope John Paul II's 1989 visit did much to inspire the rise in gospel music, which was also fueled by the country's economic conditions and poverty.
-Popular Malawian gospel artists include Ndirande Anglican Voices, Ethel Kamwendo-Banda, Grace Chinga, Lloyd Phiri, George Mkandawire and the Chitheka Family.
+Popular Malawian gospel artists include Ndirande Anglican Voices, Ethel Kamwendo-Banda, Grace Chinga, Lloyd Phiri, George Mkandawire, and the Chitheka Family.